raymond-major-410/Anime-Filler-Skipper-App/README.md

 # How to run:
 Please run the following to install the necessary dependencies: pip install -r requirements.txt

 The frontend ui is created by Streamlit and stored the code in the "ui.py" file.
-Therefore if you want to run this locally you have to enter the following cmd in terminal: streamlit run ui.py
+Therefore if you want to run this locally you have to enter the following cmd in the ide terminal: streamlit run ui.py

 *This app is not for commercial use*